Crusty old Joe's

 The museum is located at N57.8366 W152.3536 which can be pasted into the search box in Google Earth.
 (This is accurate for Google Earth, not GPS.)

-It is about 5.5 miles westbound on Rezanof Drive from the cruise ship docks to the park entrance then another half mile into the park.
+It is about 5.5 miles eastbound on Rezanof Drive from the cruise ship docks to the park entrance then another half mile into the park.
 Turn off Rezanof Drive at Abercrombie Drive where there are signs for the park and the museum.

 Google Earth image showing the docks at the lower left and the museum at the top.
 Closer view of the Abercrombie area.